Cattle Trails

 Monument at Doan's Crossing

 Today, the crossing at Red River Station is on privately owned land and is not accessible.
 Instead, the visitor may gaze upon a monument and a wheat field, but the river is not to be seen.
-At Doan's Crossing there is the adobe store which provided the last place for the purchase of supplies before the end of the trail and another monument bearing the brands of many of the outfits passing by.
+At Doan's Crossing there is C. F. Doan's adobe house along with another monument bearing the brands of many of the outfits passing by.

 Addison Spaugh, later a foreman for the Converse Cattle Company when it was located on Old Woman Creek north of Manville, later observed: